sertacdemireproseed/gitknowledgesession/README.md

-# gitknowledgesession
-Used for knowledge session for git
+This is the repository for the eProseed knowledge sesssion about git